30+ Successful PWA Examples for Your Inspiration

 Initially, Pure Formulas had the issue of slow page loading and checkout process.
-This caused a high card abandonment rate and lower conversion rate.
+It further caused a high card abandonment rate and a lower conversion rate.

 Petlove is an online store that sells pet products in Brazil.
-This includes pet food, toys, collars, medicines, accessories, etc.
+These include pet food, toys, collars, medicines, accessories, etc.

 They understood the importance of smartphones and wanted to grab a wider audience & increase sales; hence, they developed a PWA.

 The company offered some excellent features in the PWA.
 Due to this, they achieved a 2.8 times increase in their conversion rate.
 Besides this, they observed a 2.7 times increase in the session time.

 Flipkart is one of the leading eCommerce stores in India.
 It observed back in 2017 that half of its users are accessing the site on mobile with a low internet connection.

 They decided to merge the power of the native app and the web to find a suitable solution.
 Hence, Flipkart launched the progressive web app known as Flipkart lite.

 On launching the PWA, Flipkart got the following results: a 70% increase in the conversion rate and a 40% more engagement.
 Besides this, users started investing 3x more time than before with 3 times low data usage.